FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/_index.md

 ## Services

 After all components have been installed, the Admin service is started and, for installations that use the embedded database, the Database service is started.
 These services are configured according to your responses to the questions the installer asks during the installation procedure.
-These services are started so an administrator can configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> before starting any additional services.
+These services are started so an administrator can configure {{< SecureTransport/componentshortname  >}} before starting any additional services.

 ## Server certificates